Credit to the Nation: 1995–96 – Daddy Always Wanted Me To Grow A Pair of Wings

 Preparing for a follow-up to Take Dis proved difficult.
 Hanson's outspokenness (and his continued closeness to Chumbawamba and their own political confrontations) had made him the target of enmity and intimidation in his home region.
 These eventually forced him to move out of his home following death threats.
 Hanson found these conflicts (and his own growing celebrity) difficult to deal with.
 In subsequent interviews, he would confess to having had problems with cannabis addiction during this time, and even to having spent time sectioned in a psychiatric hospital.

 Due to these factors, the completion of the band's second album, Daddy Always Wanted Me To Grow A Pair of Wings was delayed by a year.
-It was preceded by two singles: the self-flagellating "Liar Liar" (which charted at No. 60) and a follow-up, "Mad Dog", which failed to chart.
+It was preceded by two singles: the self-flagellating "Liar Liar" (which charted at number 60) and a follow-up, "Mad Dog", which failed to chart.
 As with Take Dis, the album was produced by and featured various Chumbawamba members.
 Daddy Always Wanted Me to Grow a Pair of Wings was eventually released in 1996.
 It was received poorly (both critically and commercially), and proved to be an unfortunate turning point in the band's career.

 1997–1998 – Commercial decline ("Tacky Love Song" and Keep Your Mouth Shut)

 The poor performance of Daddy Always Wanted Me to Grow a Pair of Wings led to Credit to the Nation parting company with One Little Indian Records.
 In 1997, Hanson went on to sign to the German independent Laughing Horse record label (which was affiliated to Chrysalis Records).
 Credit to the Nation subsequently recorded a third album in Hamburg from which a new single, "Tacky Love Song", was released in 1998.
 The single attempted to replicate the impact of "Call It What You Want" by once again sampling an iconic current alternative rock act – in this case, Radiohead and their single "High and Dry".

-The attempt was partially successful (receiving some positive reviews), but failed to make a significant impression on the charts, peaking at No. 60.
+The attempt was partially successful (receiving some positive reviews), but failed to make a significant impression on the charts, peaking at number 60.
 Having been already delayed by a year, the third Credit to the Nation album – called Keep Your Mouth Shut – was never fully released although a few copies were made available.